kanamesasaki/thermocraft/src/content/articles/xorshift.md

 ---
-title: "Concept of Xorshift Random Number Generator"
+title: "Xorshift Random Number Generator"
 description: "Xorshift is one of the simplest and high-speed random number generator (RNG) algorithms.
 In this article, we explore the concept of Xorshift, and implement Rust code for searching valid Xorshift parameters for 32-bit binary."
 pubDate: 2025-06-01
-updatedDate: 2025-06-01
+updatedDate: 2025-06-02
 heroImage: ""
 tags: ["programming", "numerical analysis"]
 ---